Tamim-29/Tamim-29/README.md

   A: Yes!
 I enjoy contributing to small and medium projects.

 **Q: Backend or frontend?**
-A: Full-stack, but backend is my true love 💙
+  A: Usual but networking is my true love 💙

 ### 🤓 Did You Know?
-  🔹 I wrote my first "Hello World" in C when I was 14!
+  🔹 I wrote my first "Hello World" in C when I was 17!
-  🔹 I prefer dark mode over light mode 🌙
+  🔹 I prefer dark mode over lmymode 🌙
-  🔹 My favorite debugging tool is... console.log 😅
+  🔹 My favorite debugging tool is... 😅

 ### 🧠 Currently Learning